Yecxy Jarquín

-Yecxy Jarquín Ramos (born 22 May 2000) is a Costa Rican footballer who plays as a right winger for Escorpiones.
+Yecxy Jarquín Ramos (born 22 May 2000) is a Costa Rican footballer who plays as a right winger for Santa Cruz PFA.

 Club career

 Municipal Liberia

 Jarquín started playing football at a club called La Carreta with his cousin as a coach, where they played against Municipal Liberia a few times, before the club called him and he joined them.
 He got his professional debut for the club at the age of 17 on 30 July 2017 against Limón F.C. in the Liga FPD.
 Jarquín started on the bench, before replacing Armando Espinoza in the 64th minute.
 He quickly established himself as a key player, although his young age, and played 25 league games in the 2017–18 season.

 Herediano

 On 9 June 2018, C.S.
 Herediano announced the signing of the young winger on a four-year deal.
 He got his debut in a 3–0 victory against Santos de Guápiles F.C. on 5 August 2018.
 Jarquín made one more appearance in September 2018.

 With only two appearances for Herediano, 18-year old Jarquín was sent out on loan to La U Universitarios in the summer 2019.
 He left the pitch 13 minutes into his debut, carried out on a stretcher after a serious injury, against C.S.
 Cartaginés on 4 August 2019, after coming on as a substitute.
 He left the club again at the end of the year.